Materials-Consortia/OPTIMADE/optimade.rst

 - :field:`n_indexable_dim`: integer.

   The number of dimensions that can be indexed.
 The values themselves can also be lists, so a property may have more dimensions than listed here, but it may not be practical for the server to support indexing at that level.

 - :field:`dim_size`: list of integers.

   The size of the range in each indexable dimension.

-Depending on the value of the :field:`serialization_format`, the following fields MUST be present or SHOULD NOT be present in the dictionary.
+Depending on the value of the :field:`serialization_format`, the following fields SHOULD/MUST be present or SHOULD NOT be present in the dictionary.
 All fields in this section SHOULD be queryable with support for all mandatory filter features.

-- :field:`nvalues`: integer.
+- :field:`n_values`: integer.

-  The number of values in the field :property:`values`.
-  This field MUST be present when :property:`serialization_format` is not set to :val:`"linear"` else it SHOULD NOT be present.
+  The total number of values in the property.
+This may be larger than the number of values that are returned.
+This field SHOULD be present when :property:`serialization_format` is not set to :val:`"linear"` else it SHOULD NOT be present.

 - :field:`step_size_linear`: list of floats.

   If :property:`serialization_format` is set to :val:`"linear"`, this value gives the change in the value of the property per step along each of the dimensions of the range.
   For example, if the value :property:`offset_linear` = 0.5 and the value of :property:`step_size_linear` = [0.2,0.3] than at index[3,4] the value of the property will be 1.8.
   The value MUST be present when :property:`serialization_format` is set to "linear".
   Otherwise, it SHOULD NOT be present.

 - :field:`step_size_regular`: list of integers.

   If :property:`serialization_format` is set to :val:`"regular"`, this value indicates that a value is defined one out of every :property:`step_size_regular` steps in each dimension.
   The value MUST be present when :property:`serialization_format` is set to :val:`"regular"`.
   Otherwise, it SHOULD NOT be present.